opencadc/canfar-portal/docs/storage_en.md

 </div>

-#### Usage

-* Mount all available VOSpaces:
+Now looking in `/tmp/vospace` you should see a listing of all available VOSpaces that you have read access.

+* List the root of vospace

 <div class="shell">

-{% highlight bash %}
+{% highligh bash %}
-mountvofs
+ls /tmp/vospace
 {% endhighlight %}
 </div>

-Now looking in `/tmp/vospace` you should see a listing of all available VOSpaces that you have read access.

 * Unmount the VOSpace: